-The Department also works in conjunction with nine statutory bodies:
+The Department works in conjunction with statutory bodies.

 Adult, Community and Further Education Board

 Adult, Community and Further Education (ACFE) Board is a statutory authority under the

 Education and Training Reform Act 2006.
 Its role is to plan and promote adult learning, allocate resources, develop policies, and advise the Minister for Training and Skills on matters related to adult education in Victoria.

 The Board also works with the Victorian Registration and Qualifications Authority and the Victorian Curriculum and Assessment Authority.

 AMES is a statutory authority under the Education and Training Reform Act 2006.
 It specialises in providing settlement, training and employment assistance to refugees and newly arrived migrants.

 AMES is accountable to the Minister for Training and Skills.

 The Centre for Adult Education (CAE) is a statutory authority under the